yeshwanth9py/BCQ/README.md

 - A global chat feature allows users to communicate and challenge each other from the home session.

 ### Live Coding Battles (Under Construction)
-- Users will receive random coding problems to solve within a time limit.
+- All the Users present in game room will receive random coding problems to solve within a time limit.
-- The front end uses the Monaco Editor.
-- The back end uses child processes to handle code execution.
-- Polling is used to check the status of code execution.
+- If the user is able to solve the problem (passing all the testcases) he will gain 5 points and will be given a new question thereafter.
+- The user is also allowed to skip 3 questions in a given game, if he is unable to solve it.
+- At the end of the game the user who has most points will be the winner of the game, this data/game stats will be reflected in the gamers profile in about 10 minutes buffer.

+### Room management
+- Users can create rooms with customizable settings, such as game type (CODING battle or MCQ battle), number of players, time limit, difficulty level, and room password.
+- Users can basically make their rooms private(with a password) or public(open for anyone to join) and share the invites with their friends (through whatsapp)
+- Users can also visit an other user and challenge him directly through the profile, this will send a real time request or a push notification to the other user
+- Any person joining the room(uninvited) will have to wait for the current room owner to accept him in nor he can not join

 ### Code Combat (GYM)
 - Users can solve coding problems randomly in either of the 2 languages c++ or python